Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Now, you need to open the folder with your original company file.

-• Later, give right-click your original company file and click on Rename.
+• Later, right-click your original company file and click on Rename.
 Add the word “Old” to the filename.
-Just for the identification, in near future, you do not need this file.
+Just for identification, in the near future, you do not need this file.

 • Later, drag the copied company file from your Windows desktop to the open folder.